bseaver/php4-many-to-many/README.md

 ## Description

-Demonstrate PHP Objects, CRUD methods, automated testing, many to many relationships and an MVC style website using Silex with Twig views.
+Demonstrate PHP Objects, automated testing, CRUD methods, RESTful routing, many to many relationships and an MVC style website using Silex with Twig views.

 ## Project Requirements:
 Write a program to list out local shoe stores and the brands of shoes they carry.
 Make a `Store` class and a `Brand` class.